ASSISTIVE TECHNOLOGY AND AEM

 Assistive Technology and AEM Resources

-Further resources are available on the i3 special education resources page.
-Additional resources are also available on the Iowa Department of Education AT Page and AEM Page.
+Additional resources are also available on the Iowa Department of Education Assistive Technology (AT) Page and Accessible Educational Materials (AEM) Page.